fernandokosh/redmine_time_tracker/README.markdown

 ###Time Log

 A time log is a spent amount of time.
 If you stop the tracker, a time log is created.
 A time log has nothing attached to it.
 To add this time to issues or projects, you **book** time.
-If you enable Redmine's own time management you can are able to access these logs.
+If you enable Redmine's own time management you are able to access these logs.
 Be aware that you should not edit time logs outside the interface provided by the plugin.
 Role permissions can be edited to disable logging.
 This might be useful for reviewers, that do not generate time own their own but want to look up statistics on a project or user.

 ###Time Booking